orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 - Functions
 - Graphs
 	- graph rewriting functions
+- Runtime
+	- Cache results in between for some runtime library.
 - Version Control
 - History/causal graph
 	- Can have a history, but no current value